l-liava-l/Collection.wiki.eng/Cluster's API.md

-Cluster API is a unified set of methods, which provides functionality for working with collections.
+Cluster's API is a unified set of methods, which provides functionality for a work with collections.
 There are several clusters:

 * collection — set of collections encapsulated in one instance of Collection;
-* filter — filter's set, you can to call they in "iterators";
+* filter — set of filters, you can call them in "iterators";
-* context — pointer's set; (множество указателей)
+* context — set of pointers;
 * namespace — set of namespaces for a work with localstorage;
-* var — set of variables encapsulated in one instance of Collection. (инкапсулированных в одном экземпляре Collection)
+* var — set of variables encapsulated in one instance of Collection.

 ##  Option activity